Islamic State leader Baghdadi died 'in panic and dread', says Trump

 The U.S. forces spent around two hours in the compound, he said, adding that they had taken away “sensitive information” relating to Islamic State.

-Russia “treated us great” by opening up its airspace for the raid and Kurdish allies gave some helpful information, according to Trump.
+Russia “treated us great” by opening up airspace it controlled for the raid and Kurdish allies gave some helpful information, according to Trump.
+The Russian defense ministry, however, said it was not aware of any assistance to U.S. forces.

 The president said he watched the operation unfold in the Situation Room of the White House, with Vice President Mike Pence, Defense Secretary Mark Esper and the joint military chiefs.
 He added that Russia had not been aware of the nature of the U.S. mission.

 Trump had faced withering criticism from fellow Republicans and Democrats for announcing a withdrawal of U.S. troops from northeastern Syria earlier this month, which permitted Turkey to attack America’s Kurdish allies as it sought to set up a “safe zone”.